4 days helping wild animals in East Gippsland.

 As space is limited please keep luggage to 1 duffel bag OR 1 backpack OR 1 small suitcase per person.

-Duration: 4 day journey in a vehicle-based safari.
-Departs and Returns to Melbourne accommodation.
+Duration: 4 day vehicle-based wildlife safari.
+Departs and Returns to Melbourne, Australia accommodation.

-Maps: Wildlife and natural history notes and maps will be provided to guests at beginning of this tour
+Notes: Wildlife and natural history notes will be provided to guests at beginning of this tour

 They are friendly, knowledgeable and passionate about wildlife – some of them have over 20 years experience working with wild animals, several are volunteer wildlife carers and rescuers and most have travelled extensively throughout Australia and the world.